Sulfadimezine Latin name. I Write prescriptions. How to treat toxoplasmosis - treatment regimen

 Interaction:

-Reduces the effectiveness of bactericidal antibiotics acting only on fissile microorganisms (including penicillins and cephalosporins).
-Increases (mutually) hematotoxicity of chloramphenicol, thiamazole.
-Benzocaine, procaine reduce the antimicrobial activity (PABA is released during hydrolysis).
-Ascorbic acid, hexamethylenetetramine increase the risk of crystalluria.
+Reduces the effectiveness of bactericidal antibiotics that act only on dividing microorganisms (including penicillins and cephalosporins).
+Increases (mutually) the hematotoxicity of chloramphenicol, thiamazole.
+Benzocaine and procaine reduce antimicrobial activity (PABA is released upon hydrolysis).
+Ascorbic acid and hexamethylenetetramine increase the risk of developing crystalluria.
 NSAIDs, hypoglycemic drugs (sulfonylurea derivatives), phenytoin and coumarin anticoagulants increase the severity of side effects.
 Antacids reduce intestinal absorption.
-With toxoplasmosis, a combination with pyrimethamine is possible.
-Myelotoxic drugs increase the manifestations of the drug's hematotoxicity.
+For toxoplasmosis, combination with pyrimethamine is possible.
+Myelotoxic drugs increase the manifestations of hematotoxicity of the drug.

 To easily find this page, add it to your bookmarks:

-The information provided on medicinal products is intended for physicians and healthcare professionals and includes materials from publications over the years.
-The publisher is not responsible for possible negative consequences resulting from the misuse of the information provided.
-Any information presented on the site does not replace the advice of a doctor and cannot serve as a guarantee of the positive effect of the drug.
+Information provided on medicines is intended for doctors and healthcare workers and includes materials from publications different years.
+The publisher is not responsible for possible negative consequences resulting from improper use of the information provided.
+Any information presented on the site does not replace medical advice and cannot serve as a guarantee positive effect medicine.

 The site does not distributes medicines.
-The PRICE for drugs is approximate and may not always be relevant.
+PRICES for drugs are approximate and may not always be relevant.

-The originals of the submitted materials can be found on the websites and
+You can find the originals of the presented materials on the websites and

 Active substance